aamnah/notes/src/content/personal/g512-carbon-vs-gmmk-tkl.md

 - Fully modular keys, can hot-swap switches, no soldering required
 - Cross-comaptible switches.
 Can use pretty much any switch from Gateron, Cherry or Kailh
 - Keycaps galore.
 The custom keycaps market is huge for standard stem switches as compared to romer-g switches
+- Keyboard chattering apparently can happen in all mechanical keyboards.
+If it happens in this one, i'll just replace the entire switch and it'll take me less than a minute and cost me less than Rs.
+100.